Board of Governors Election

 The election procedure begins with the announcement of Call for Nominations in the EDS Newsletter.
 The slate of nominees is developed by the EDS Nominations & Elections Committee.
 Nominees are asked to submit a two‑page biographical resume and an optional 50 word personal statement in a standard format.

 Any EDS member who has served for a minimum of one year as an EDS Officer, Vice-President, Standing & Technical Committee Chair/Member, Publication Editor & Chapter Chair is eligible to be nominated, unless otherwise precluded from doing so in the EDS Bylaws.
 All nominees must be endorsed by one BoG member, i.e., one of the four officers (President, President-Elect, Treasurer or Secretary), the Jr. or Sr. Past President or one of the 22 current BoG MAL.
 Self-nomination is allowed.
-Endorsers should send a brief email to Laura Riello stating that they would like to endorse the candidate.
+Endorsers should submit an endorsement form by the deadline.
 Please note that there is no limit to the number of candidates that a full voting BoG member can endorse.